jinsujeon/mge51101-20196032/README.md

 ## 1. introduction
 Text data is piled up extensively over the Internet.
 In the past, public opinion gathering was mostly possible by voting or by telephone.
 However, the development of IT technology makes the Internet accessible to most people, creating public opinion through the Internet.
-This study seeks to collect policy-related Internet news as Corona 19 spreads to see how public opinion forms on the Internet.
+This study seeks to collect policy-related Internet news as COVID-19 spreads to see how public opinion forms on the Internet.
 People express their opinions a lot on NAVER, Korea's largest portal site.
 In particular, it is necessary to check the formation of public opinion on policy news.
 It puts a label on the comment and creates a deep learning model to classify the opinion of the comment that is constantly being expanded and reproduced.
 Through this, check whether comments related to policy are negative or positive on the Internet.

 ## 2. Data Description